|

 steamship, the North River, later renamed the Clermont.

-workers and the homeless.
-Note bow notch to north; cut to allow
+workers and the homeless, and more recently by gay youth of color.
+Note bow notch to its north, cut to allow

 ships to dock here that were too long for the pier.